West Georgia Wolves men's basketball

 The West Georgia Wolves men's basketball team, known previously as the West Georgia Braves, represents the University of West Georgia in Carrollton, Georgia.
-Beginning on July 1, 2024, the Wolves will compete in the Division I Atlantic Sun Conference.
-Due to the NCAA's policy on reclassifying programs, the Wolves will not be eligible to compete in the NCAA tournament or the NIT until the 2028–29 season.
+Since the 2024–25 season, the Wolves compete in the Division I United Athletic Conference.
+Due to the NCAA's policy on reclassifying programs, the Wolves will not be eligible to compete in the NCAA tournament or the NIT until 2028–29.

 NCAA Division II tournament results

 The Wolves appeared in the NCAA Division II tournament twenty times.
 Their combined record was 14–21.